ValveSoftware/steam-audio/fmod/doc/guide.rst

         Steam Audio will now use real-time ray tracing to simulate physics-based reverb.
 You can control many aspects of this simulation, including how many rays are traced, the length of the reverb tail, whether the reverb is rendered a convolution reverb, and much more.
 Since modeling physics-based reverb is CPU-intensive, you can (and typically will) pre-compute reverb throughout your scene.
 You can even offload simulation as well as rendering work to the GPU.
 For more information, refer to the Steam Audio Unity integration documentation.

+    .. group-tab:: Unreal Engine

+        1. Select the actor containing the Steam Audio Listener component.
+        2. In the Details tab, check **Simulate Reverb**.

+        Steam Audio will now use real-time ray tracing to simulate physics-based reverb.
+You can control many aspects of this simulation, including how many rays are traced, the length of the reverb tail, whether the reverb is rendered a convolution reverb, and much more.
+Since modeling physics-based reverb is CPU-intensive, you can (and typically will) pre-compute reverb throughout your scene.
+You can even offload simulation as well as rendering work to the GPU.
+For more information, refer to the Steam Audio Unreal Engine integration documentation.

     .. group-tab:: C++

         1. Call ``iplSimulatorRunReflections`` to run reflection simulations for a source located at the listener position.